 Keep proper footing and balance, and maintain a firm grip.
-Observe surroundings at all times and use common sense.
+Observe surroundings at all times.
 Do not use when tired, distracted, or under the influence of drugs, alcohol, or any medication that may cause decreased control.

 Keep hands away from all moving parts and tooling.